 When the patties are cooked, remove them from your pan or griddle and add another drizzle of oil if the pan is dry and add one slice of bread to the pan.
 Then slather that piece of bread pretty liberally with hummus.
 I used a few tablespoons of hummus on my bread.

 Top the hummus with the cooked patty and then divide the onions between your sandwiches.
 Feel free to pile the onions high.

 Then top the sandwiches with a slice of cheese and the top piece of bread.
-To encourage browning on the top of the sandwich, I recommend drizzling some olive oil on the top of each sandwich.
+To encourage browning on the top of the Hummus Patty Melt, I recommend drizzling some olive oil on the top of each sandwich.

 Let the sandwich cook for about four minutes on the first side and then give the sandwich a flip.
 If your bread is toasting too fast and you need to speed up the cheese melting, I recommend adding a drizzle of water to the pan and then slapping a bowl over the sandwich.

 The steam will build up under the bowl and melt the cheese almost immediately.

 When the bread is toasted nicely and the cheese is melted, take the sandwiches off and let them cool for a minute or two.
 Then slice them in half and serve them up!